 To nominate a person for election to the Board at our 2025 annual meeting, written notice of a shareholder nomination must be delivered to our Corporate Secretary not earlier than January 15, 2025 and not later than February 14, 2025.
 However, if the date of the 2025 annual meeting is not within 30 days before or after May 15, 2025, then a shareholder's written notice will be timely if it is delivered by no later than the close of business on the 10th day following the day on which public disclosure of the date of the annual meeting is made or the notice of the date of the annual meeting was mailed, whichever occurs first.
 Our By-Laws require that any such notice be updated as necessary as of specified dates prior to the annual meeting.
-A shareholder may make nominations of persons for election to the Board at a special meeting if the shareholder delivers written notice of such special meeting was mailed, whichever occurs first; provided that, at a special meeting of shareholders, only such business may be conducted (including election of directors) as shall have been brought before the meeting under our notice of meeting.
-In addition to satisfying the requirements under our By-Laws with respect to advance notice of any nomination, any shareholder that intends to solicit proxies in support of director nominees other than the Company's Director nominees in accordance with Rule 14a-19 must postmark or transmit electronically notice to the Corporate Secretary no later than 60 calendar days prior to the annuers of the previous year's annual meeting (no later than 60 for busines).
+A shareholder may make nominations of persons for election to the Board at a special meeting if the shareholder delivers written notice to our Corporate Secretary not later than the close of business on the 10th day following the day on which public disclosure of the date of the solic of such special meeting was mailed, whichever occurs first, provided that, at a special meeting of shareholders, only such business may be conducted (including election of directors) as shall have been brought before the meeting under our notice of meeting.
+In addition to satisfying the requirements under our By-Laws with respect to advance notice of any nomination, any shareholder that intends to solicit proxies in support of director nominees other than the Company's Director nominees in accordance with Rule 14a-19 must postmark or transmit electronically notice to the Corporate Secretary no later than 60 calendar days prior to the annual meeting was anal meeting of shareholders).
 Any such notice of intent to solicit proxies must comply with all the requirements of Rule 14a-19.